fczanetti/work-at-olist/README.md

 ## Importing authors from .csv

+This command will import the authors listed in authors.csv.
+This file is in the root diretory of this project.

 ```
 python manage.py import_authors authors.csv
 ```

-If you installed using Docker, use this command:
+If you installed using Docker, use this command after starting the containers:

 ```
 docker exec <CONTAINER_ID> python manage.py import_authors authors.csv